Protests renewed along CGL pipeline near Houston - 100 Mile House Free Press

 Protests last year against the pipeline where it crosses the territories of several Wet’suwet’en clans set off rail blockades across the country.

-Protesters in the latest dispute issued a news release accusing police of using excessive force during arrests.

-CGL workers are preparing to run the pipeline underneath the Morice River, something Wet’suwet’en and others are protesting, saying there will be environmental harm.
+CGL workers are preparing to run the pipeline underneath the Morice River, something Wet’suwet’en and others are protesting, saying there will be environmental and cultural harm.

+“They are trying to drill under the Wedzin Kwa River, the sacred headwaters that feeds all of Wet’suwet’en territory and gives life to our nation,” the press release stated, also alleging cultural destruction.

+“Days ago, CGL destroyed our ancient village and cultural heritage site, Ts’elkay Kwe.
+We refuse to allow this destruction to continue and are now blockading CGL.
+Our Chiefs – not CGL or Canada – have full jurisdiction on our yintah.”

-“Micro-tunnelling was determined to be the safest and most environmentally responsible method after thorough expert assessments, regulatory requirements and best practices,” said CGL president Tracy Robinson in a release.
+“Micro-tunnelling was determined to be the safest and most environmentally responsible method after thorough expert assessments, regulatory requirements and best practices,” wrote CGL president Tracy Robinson in a statement.

 “This is the most precise drilling method for this crossing and utilizes state-of-the-art technology.”